Blackamoor (decorative arts): Sculpture

-A typical blackamoor sculpture in a servant role, "holding" Morianbron (Blackamoor Bridge) in Ulriksdal Palace, Sweden.

 Blackamoor figures were also used in larger sculptures, such as on Blackamoor Bridge in Ulriksdal Palace, Sweden.

 Fred Wilson, an African-American sculptor, displayed an installation at the 2003 Venice Biennale that incorporated blackamoors.
 Wilson placed wooden blackamoors carrying acetylene torches and fire extinguishers.
 Wilson noted that such figures are so common in Venice, few people notice them.
 He said, "They are in hotels everywhere in Venice ... which is great, because all of a sudden you see them everywhere.
 I wanted it to be visible, this whole world which sort of just blew up for me."

 Racism

-Blackamoors have a long history in decorative art, stretching back to 17th century Italy and the famous sculptor Andrea Brustolon (1662–1732).
-They are often recognized for depictions of slaves and the ornamental pieces that they inspired.
+In the late 20th century, scholars in the interdisciplinary fields of cultural studies, ethnic studies, and art history began calling attention to the problematic depictions of Blackamoor decorative arts, underscoring the significance of race as a cultural construct during the Renaissance.
+Blackamoor art depicted a "hybrid of the African Black and the Muslim Moor," giving representation to and taming the European anxiety about non-European "others."
+Scholar Ella Shohat has argued that this melding of different contexts in Blackamoor art highlights Europe's self-definition in relation to colonialism and its exoticised "others," and is consistent with what she terms post-Enlightenment Orientalist scholarship, as exemplified in the University of London's "School of Oriental and African Studies."

-In modern times, the blackamoor is often considered to have racist connotations, due its association with colonialism and slavery.
-Art historian Adrienne L. Childs criticised the "romanticised" depictions and interpretations of blackamoor pieces, arguing that the depictions of black people in the blackamoor style obscured and made palatable the existence of slaves in the colonies, and evidenced "a culture that marginalised and dominated blacks".
+Displaying or wearing blackamoor decorative art in the 21st century has come under criticism, as Princess Michael of Kent found when she wore a Blackamoore brooch to a luncheon with Meghan Markle.
+Art historian Adrienne L. Childs also criticised the "romanticised" depictions and interpretations of blackamoor pieces, arguing that the depictions of black people in the blackamoor style obscured and made palatable the existence of slaves in the colonies, and evidenced "a culture that marginalised and dominated blacks".
+In 2020, the American interior decorating magazine House Beautiful then criticized Blackamoor decorative art.
+The UK magazine Varsity criticized it as racist in the same week.

-Etymology

-The term is ultimately derived from the name of the Moors, a historic people in the western Mediterranean.
-Other similarly derived words include Kammermohr, Matamoros, Maure, Mohr im Hemd, Moresca, Moresche, Moresque, Moreška, Morianbron, Morisco, Moros y cristianos, and Morris dance.
+Due to the high monetary value of Blackamoor statues, contemporary owners and curators have continued to display them while attempting to minimize their racist history.
+According to contemporary critics, "critical curatorial intervention" could "highlight issues of racial discrimination and European elitism," bringing greater awareness to the ways that their 18th-century owners sought, through possession and display of these objects, to convey both the reach of Venetian and European power and the owner's worldly and accomplished status within that realm.
+Such an approach would place these works in historical context and call into question colonial relations and the legacies of their depictions.